Click to view. To inquire about purchasing a piece email Info@PerivaleGallery.com or phone (705) 210 0290.

 Linda has been making art most of her life, but credits moving to Northern Ontario as the catalyst for beginning her artistic career.
 After studying fine art at Ontario College of Art, University of Waterloo and White Mountain Academy of the Arts, she continues to explore new ideas in her evolution as an artist.
 An elected member of the OSA, SCA, CSPWC, and the Northern Ontario Art Association, Linda has exhibited her work in over 150 exhibitions in Canada, USA, Japan and Mexico.
 The recipient of numerous awards, including the LesCarbot Award for her volunteer work in the arts, she has taught many workshops, juried art shows around the province, and has also received several Ontario Arts Council grants in support of her practice.

 Manitoulin Island, ON

-Looking forward to our 41st season's opening on May 20th, 2022 to celebrate the work of so many exceptional & creative Canadian artists!
+Welcome to our 42nd season as we celebrate the work of so many exceptional & creative Canadian artists!
+Open mid- May until mid- September, and open on line ALL year.
 Shannon McMullan & her staff look forward to your visit.
-Open online year round.
 Embrace the unique!